DataDog/datadog-agent/docs/dev/checks/jmxfetch.md

 works and you'd like to run JMXFetch via the Agent to validate your changes.

 ## Stable JMXFetch
-If your goal is just to run an JMX-based check and you don't need a custom version of JMXFetch, follow these instructions.
+If your goal is to run a JMX-based check and you don't need a custom version of JMXFetch, follow the instructions below:

 1. Download the `-jar-with-dependencies.jar` build of the latest version of JMXFetch from [`maven`](https://repo1.maven.org/maven2/com/datadoghq/jmxfetch/)